fangyizhang-x/fangyizhang-x.github.io/_pages/25s2-cmpe6012-projects.md

 This page presents final projects from the **2025 Semester 2** delivery of [CMPE6012: Artificial Intelligence and Machine Learning in Embedded Systems](https://handbook.curtin.edu.au/units/unit-pg-artificial-intelligence-and-machine-learning-in-embedded-systems--cmpe6012v1).

-These works demonstrate the successful translation of fundamental Machine Learning concepts into practical, real-time solutions.
-Throughout the unit, students leveraged state-of-the-art pre-trained models-spanning Computer Vision and Visual Language Models (VLMs)-to address real-world challenges on resource-constrained embedded platforms.
-By optimizing and deploying these models on NVIDIA Jetson hardware, students have provided tangible evidence of their proficiency in Edge AI, inference acceleration (TensorRT), and hardware-software co-design—skills highly valued in modern intelligent systems engineering.
+These Embedded AI/ML projects demonstrate the successful translation of fundamental Machine Learning concepts into practical, real-time solutions.
+Throughout the unit, students were guided to leverage state-of-the-art pre-trained models to address real-world challenges on resource-constrained embedded platforms.
+By optimizing and deploying these models on NVIDIA Jetson hardware, students have provided tangible evidence of their proficiency in Edge AI, inference acceleration using TensorRT, and hardware-software co-design (skills highly valued in modern intelligent systems engineering).

 *We acknowledge the dedication, technical innovation, and professional engagement demonstrated by the entire cohort.*
 <p style="text-align:center;">